sinanshi/hic_report_16/report.md

 Additionally enabling to export the resultant data into `CSV` format to be used outside R (_e.g._, with Excel).
 A business readable data quality check dictionary is used in the pipeline to clean the data.
-The non-validated data is either modified or removed according to the such criteria.
+The non-validated data are either modified or removed according to the such criteria.
 Subsequently, an auto-generated data quality report is produced to report the key fields missingness and data sanity by each site and unit.
 By the end of the pipeline the